sdil/personal-blog/content/projects/index.md

 **Technologies Used**: Django Rest Framework, Nuxt, PWA, PostgreSQL, Heroku, Scout APM, Logentries (log aggregation), Raygun Error Tracking, Google Social Login

+**Outcomes**: The project is finished and used by me, close friends and family as I do not have capacity to support and maintain for public audience.
+I might be commercialize this product in the future.

 ### Raudhah Ilmi Dropship Centre - Nov 2020

 ![raudhah ilmi](raudhahilmi.gif)